Home Top Vancouver Attractions Vancouver’s Stanley Park Bright Nights at Noel (and Formerly at Stanley Park)

 This article includes information on all of the following topics:

-Bright Nights is an annual event running from about the end of November until the beginning of January each year.
-It’s one of the best places in Canada to take children to see holiday decorations and illuminations in December.
+Bright Nights at Stanley Park ran annually from the end of November until the beginning of January.
+It was one of the best places in Canada to take children to see holiday decorations and illuminations in December.

-Open most days during the holiday season from around 4:00 pm until 10:00 pm, Bright Nights probably features the most lights of any attraction in Metro Vancouver.
-It’s also full of wonderful Christmas character displays and festive cheer.
+Normally open during the holiday season from 4:00 pm until 10:00 pm, Bright Nights at Stanley Park typically featured the most lights of any attraction in Metro Vancouver.
+There were also train rides when possible, plus Christmas character displays and festive cheer.

 Admission to Bright Nights

-In 2022 Bright Nights was open daily from the first day of December until the first day of January.
-It was closed on December 5th, 6th and 25th.
+In 2024 Bright Nights at Stanley Park was open daily from November 29th until January 4th, 2025.
+It was only closed on Christmas Day, so on December 25th.

 Bright Nights Location

-Bright Nights takes place in Stanley Park just off Pipeline Road in the middle of the park.
-If using GPS to get there, type in 690 Pipeline Road and it’ll get you close enough to see signs directing you where to go.
-Or, park for free at a variety of parking lots mentioned further below.
+In previous years, Bright Nights was held at Stanley Park just off Pipeline Road in the middle of the park.
+If using GPS, it was best to enter 690 Pipeline Road.
+That got you close enough to see signs directing you where to go.
+Or you could’ve also parked for free at the various parking lots mentioned below.

 Bright Nights Activities

-In addition to all of the Christmas-themed illuminations, there are also food trucks and live performances to enjoy at Bright Nights.
-Firefighters are on-site for photos and there’s an antique fire truck to check out too.
-Santa’s Workshop returned for the first time in 2022 after a three-year absence.
-In past years the indoor section included Christmas displays and photo opportunities with Santa Claus.
+In addition to the train and all of the Christmas-themed illuminations, there were also food trucks and live performances to enjoy at Bright Nights at Stanley Park.
+Firefighters were on-site for photos and there was an antique fire truck to check out too.
+Santa’s Workshop offered Christmas displays and photo opportunities with Santa Claus himself.

 Bright Nights Video

-For an idea of what to expect at Bright Nights, check out the following video.
+To get a better idea of what to expect at Bright Nights if it returns to its regular location, check out the following video.
 It shows what the place looked like in the winter of 2021.

 Parking at Bright Nights in Stanley Park

-Stanley Park has pay parking throughout the year.
-However, during Bright Nights all parking in the immediate area and specific overflow lots is usually free.
-In 2022 this included parking at the railway lot, main lot, Beaver Lake parking lot and lots along North Pipeline Road.
+Stanley Park has pay parking year-round.
+However, during Bright Nights, all parking in the immediate area and in the designated overflow lots was free.
+In 2024 this included parking at the Vancouver Aquarium, Stanley Park Information Booth, and Lumberman’s Arch lots.

 About Bright Nights`

-Vancouver’s Bright Nights has been running at Stanley Park since 1997 and is today one of Western Canada’s largest and most famous Christmas attractions.
+Vancouver’s Bright Nights has been running at Stanley Park since 1997.
+Although it’s not happening at the same location in 2025, it’s one of Western Canada’s largest and most famous Christmas attractions.

-Admission to Bright Nights is by donation with proceeds benefiting the BC Professional Fire Fighters’ Burn Fund.
-This registered charity does all kinds of valuable work to support victims of fires, and educates the public to help keep people safe.
-It also sends child burn victims to summer camp, and provides support and accommodations to families of burn victims in hospital.
+Admission to Bright Nights at Stanley Park was by donation, with proceeds benefiting the BC Professional Fire Fighters’ Burn Fund.
+This registered charity does valuable work supporting victims of fires and educating the public to help keep people safe.
+It also sends child burn victims to summer camp, and provides support and accommodations to families of burn victims in the hospital.

 The History of Bright Nights

-Bright Nights is a tremendously popular and valuable attraction with an interesting story involving creative ideas, Christmas and community passion, and tons of hard work.
+Bright Nights at Stanley Park was a tremendously popular and valuable attraction with an interesting story that combined creative ideas, Christmas, and community passion, and required tons of hard work.

 Bright Nights Early History

-The Wingfields owned a retail store that sold knick-knack-sorts-of-things.
-Over the years they had collected an impressive array of Christmas decorations from tradeshows and various suppliers.
+The Wingfields owned a retail store that sold knick-knacks and sorts of things.
+Over the years, they had collected an impressive array of Christmas decorations from trade shows and various suppliers.

 After decorating their home and collecting donations for many years, and raising over $500,000 for the Burn Unit at VGH, the Wingfields decided to retire from their holiday-decorating hobby.